 A very small town is a big thing even as a wargame model, you need at least a couple of blocks of three or four houses and shops plus a number of smaller buildings including houses, warehousing, sheds of various kinds and perhaps some small scale industry.
 The one advantage is that you can mass-produce some standard designs on a production line, and you can get away with less detail per building.

-In the country the buildings are mainly single storey but for the town most are multi storey.
-I made each floor just under one and a half inches deep (about 38mm), to ensure clearance for the soldiers but I think a depth of 1.25 inches (30-31mm) would be better as it makes access to the lower floor easier.
+For that first set I made each floor of a multi-story building just under one and a half inches deep (about 38mm), to ensure clearance for the soldiers but I think a depth of 1.25 inches (30-31mm) is better as it makes access to the lower floor easier.

 You can also make replacement damaged buildings, although I just made some damaged structures (if he worries about this I'll tell him it was caused by stray bombs from a raid on the river bridges).
 Damaged buildings take more work as they display much more detail, but they make for more interesting warlike play.

-A modicum of internal detail is desirable, the cafe shown above has glazed windows and some internal detailing even though it is a sealed building.
+A modicum of internal detail is desirable, even if it is a sealed building such as the cafe shown above.
 For the buildings with a removable roof you need to take a little care with the clutter as you have to leave room for the soldiers.
 This kind of clutter is discussed in a separate section.

 You can of course make your own windows, probably the easiest option is to use a computer printer to print the window frames onto OHP film (clear plastic sheets you can run through a computer printer for use on an overhead projector).
 The snag is you must use a very light colour to make them visible, and the lack of relief is noticeable.
 The farm house below has windows printed on OHP film using a mono laser printer, these look okay with the roof off but are almost invisible with the roof in place, especially in low light levels.